ArnabDey/MLProjectWebsite/README.md

 Overall, there were 30 features in our final dataset.

 ## Detecting Outliers using Unsupervised Learning
 We wanted to ensure that there were no outliers in our dataset.
-We performed PCA on all of the numeric features,excluding our labels, to one dimension.
+We performed PCA on all of the features, excluding our labels, to one dimension.
 The new dimension, which is the compressed version of all the features, was plotted along the price of the house.

 <p align="center">
   <img width="460" height="300" src="Images/PCAofAllFeatures.png">